nahiyan/cryptanalysis/benchmarks/saeed/session7/README.md

 - 93000
 - 16161

 11 of the problems were found to be UNSAT, while the others timed out.
-The result is in `log.csv`.
+The result is in `logs.csv`.

 However, with a seed value of 2, 2 SAT solutions could be found with 11 UNSAT ones.